For Participants

 Contact

 The main people involved with this study work at Aging Research Center, a research institute connected to Karolinska Institutet and Stockholm University.
-The project is led by senior fellow and associate professor Carin Lennartsson together with professor Johan Fritzell.
-The interviews were conducted by IPSOS where Eva Ohlsson wass the lead.
+The project is led by senior fellow and associate professor Carin Lennartsson together with associate professor Stefan Fors.
+Research coordinators Josephine Heap and Robin Ramos Serrano are also tied to the SWEOLD project.

 If you have any questions or concerns please don’t hesitate to contact us at info@sweold.se or 08-524 858 15.